1shooperman/batch-delete-email/README.md

 - On the triggers screen, click "Add Trigger"

 Most of the options can be left at the default.
 Due to execution limits on free gmail accounts, it is recommended that you use a time-driven event source and set it to only run once or twice a day.

+### Helper function to run on a schedule
+There is a helper function that will create the schedule for you.
+Once you've deployed the script to your gmail account, you can run `npm run create-trigger` locally.
+Assuming you've set up the proper permissions, your script will now run a 2am local time, every day.

 # Original Authors
 - [@d1verjim](https://github.com/d1verjim)